-Cantonment Hill was given by the Crown to the people of Fremantle for the purpose of a public garden, and taken away again in 1907.
+Cantonment Hill was given in 1892 by the Crown to the people of Fremantle for the purpose of a public garden, and taken away again in 1907.
 In 124 years we had free access to it for only fifteen, before access was suspended for over a hundred years.
 It was given back in 2010, and six years later the fence was at last taken down.

 The Signal Station was only in use for eight years 1956-64.
 It's hard to ignore, but it's not really of much heritage significance.
 The view from ground level is much the same as that from the top.
-The Volunteer Sea Rescue service should not be housed here, in my opinion, but in the Fremantle Ports building, from which they could actually see the sea.
-However, it has now taken over the building.
+Fremantle Sea Rescue is now in occupation, putting the building back into appropriate use.

 The Naval Store is an ugly shed, and the worst possible welcome to Fremantle as you cross the river.
 It should have been pulled down years ago.
 Also just my opinion.